paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-012-department-of-labor.md

 Pub.
 L. 99–619, § 2(b)(3), Nov.
 6, 1986, 100 Stat.
 3491, provided that: “Any reference in any law, regulation, certificate, directive, or other document to the Assistant Secretary of Labor for Veterans’ Employment in force on the date of enactment of this Act [Nov.
 6, 1986] shall be deemed to be a reference to the Assistant Secretary of Labor for Veterans’ Employment and Training.”

 #### Present Incumbent
 Pub.
 L. 99–619, § 2(f)(2), Nov.
 6, 1986, 100 Stat.
-3492, provided that: “The incumbent in the position of Assistant Secretary of Labor for Veterans’ Employment on the date of enactment of this Act [Nov.
-6, 1986] may serve as Assistant Secretary of Labor for Veterans’ Employment and Training at the pleasure of the President after such date and the amendments made by subsection (b)(2) [amending [section 5315 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5315&num=0&edition=prelim), Government Organization and Employees] shall apply to such incumbent.”
+3492, provided that the incumbent in the position of Assistant Secretary of Labor for Veterans’ Employment on Nov.
+6, 1986, could serve as Assistant Secretary of Labor for Veterans’ Employment and Training at the pleasure of the President after such date and that the amendments made by subsection (b)(2) of Pub.
+L. 99–619 to [section 5315 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5315&num=0&edition=prelim) were to apply to such incumbent.

+#### Transfer of Functions
+For transfer of functions of other officers, employees, and agencies of Department of Labor, with certain exceptions, to Secretary of Labor, with power to delegate, see Reorg.
+Plan No. 6, of 1950, §§ 1, 2, 15 F.R.
+3174, 64 Stat.
+1263, set out in the Appendix to Title 5, Government Organization and Employees.

 <a id="section-554"></a>